Below are some simple steps to help protect your property and ensure snow clearing goes as safely and smoothly as possible this winter season.

 Businesses

-In addition to the tips above, business owners should refrain from placing sandwich boards and other portable signs on the sidewalk during the winter months.
-These are obstacles for clearing equipment and can significantly hamper operations.
+In addition, business owners should refrain from placing sandwich boards and other portable signs on the sidewalk during the winter months.
+These are obstacles for clearing equipment and can significantly disrupt operations.

 Never clear snow from your property onto the street or sidewalk.

-It is against By-Law S-300 to throw or pile snow in the street or on the sidewalk.
+By-Law S-300 prohibit throwing or piling snow in the street or on the sidewalk.
 This is a serious problem that can cause safety issues for pedestrians and other users as it complicates clearing for crews.
 When this happens, crews are often forced to double back, delaying service on the rest of their routes.

 Property owners must ensure the snow they clear is piled on their own property.
 The municipality has enhanced enforcement in place to address non-compliance with the By-Law:

-• If a property owner is found to be non-compliant, municipal staff will affix an Order at their civic address.
+- if a property owner is found to be non-compliant, municipal staff will post an Order at their civic address.

-• The 24-hour Order to Remove Snow and Ice from the Right of Way indicates that a failure to comply will result in the municipality removing the snow and ice.
-The cost of the removal will constitute a lien against the property and be collected in the same manner as property taxes.
+- the 24-hour Order to Remove Snow and Ice from the Right of Waystates that if the property owner doesn’t comply, the municipality will clear it.
+The cost of the removal will be added as a lien against the property and collected in the same manner as property taxes.

 Residents or businesses can ContactUs@311.halifax.ca or call 311 to report violations.